portsoc/ws_api/README.md

 ws_api
 ======

-A simple example of an API-based web app.
+JStagram – a simple example of an API-based web app for sharing pictures.

-This week we are not doing tests, instead you should make sure all your previous tests are passing, and then you can play with the JStagram example app.
+In this code, we are not doing tests, instead you should play with the JStagram example app.
 For inspiration, here is a list of things you might consider doing in JStagram:

  1. new feature: extend the data models with a function that returns a count of pictures (as shown in slides); extend the HTTP API so the count is available at /api/pictures/count, and extend the page to show the current count of pictures somewhere.